shihaocao/ctf-quartz-website/content/index.md

 ## Winning
 The game ends when one team has successfully captured all of the other team's flags and brought both back to their side, or have the most flags when the timer ends (60 minutes)

+# Other

+If you have suggestions for rules/silly-ideas that you want to see this event please shoot me an email at shihaocao@gmail.com, or dm me on twitter at [@shihao_cao](https://x.com/shihao_cao).

 [^1]: We have multiple flags in play so that while one flag is being returned/stolen, a team is not blocked significantly from being able to score a different flag.
+Circles will be marked via string and cones.
 [^2]: Flag circles and Jail circles exist so create clear well defined boundaries with which you can't puppy guard.
 Puppy guarding means being really close to the objective making it impossible to enter.
 [^3]: We make a jail breaker still vulnerable so they have the option of doing hail mary play of jail break -> flag capture.
 If they also got a free walk back, they would not be able to flag capture.
 [^4]: We enforce returning because a dropped flag has no well-defined flag circle, so no puppy-guarding is hard to enforce.
 We auto-score flags not returned sufficiently soon to make sure you can't just block scoring by returning flags slowly.